WebberLiao/webberliao.github.io/Networking/L3_protocols/L3_protocols.md

 <link rel="stylesheet" type="text/css" href="../../styles.css">

 # DNS
+## Use Case
+### On Switch
+- It can provide local name resolution for devices on the network.
+- By resolving names locally, the switch can reduce latency associated with querying external DNS servers.
+- It allows for centralized management of DNS records, making it easier to update and maintain device names and addresses.
+- The switch can log DNS queries, providing insights into network usage and helping with troubleshooting.
+- By using a local DNS server, organizations can limit exposure to external DNS servers,
+  reducing the risk of DNS spoofing or other attacks.
+- The switch can implement access control policies for DNS queries, allowing only authorized devices to resolve names.
+- If the switch supports dynamic DNS updates, it can automatically update DNS records as IoT and smart devices join or leave the network.

+## Behavior
+1. Client Initiation:
+   When a user wants to visit a website, their browser sends a DNS query to a DoH server instead of a traditional DNS server.
+2. HTTPS Request:
+   The DNS query is sent as an HTTPS request, which is encrypted.
+3. Resolution:
+    The DoH server processes the request, resolves the domain name to an IP address, and sends the response back to the client over the secure connection.
+4. Accessing the Website:
+   The client receives the IP address and can then connect to the desired website.

 ## mDNS
 Multicast DNS.
 It is a zero-configuration service, using essentially the same programming interfaces, packet formats and operating semantics as unicast Domain Name System (DNS).
 - IPv4 address: 224.0.0.251